SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 3. Example for other use cases: queuing commands and executing in a batch at a later time

 **Preparation for Ncameo presentation**
-1. What is Ncameo? - Ncameo supplies solutions for digital transformation in logistics, business operations, public sector, e-commerce and collaboration tools.
+1. What is Ncameo?

+Ncameo supplies solutions for digital transformation in logistics, business operations, public sector, e-commerce and collaboration tools.

-2. What are their services? - They offer pre-built application that do not require coding from the client's side.
+2. What are their services?

+They offer pre-built application that do not require coding from the client's side.
 The clients can drag and drop components to create custom applications.

-3. What are my expectations to them regarding Systems Modeling? - Since Ncameo creates templates, not complete custom solutions, I would expect them to put quite a lot of effort into modeling the various different use cases in a detailed way, because they need to ensure that the components are relevant and that nothing crucial is missing.
+3. What are my expectations to them regarding Systems Modeling?

+Since Ncameo creates templates, not complete custom solutions, I would expect them to put quite a lot of effort into modeling the various different use cases in a detailed way, because they need to ensure that the components are relevant and that nothing crucial is missing.

 **Ncameo presentation**
-1. Most impressive/insightful aspect in Ncameos history and work: I found it interesting that they don't divide their work into back-end and front-end, their developers work with the whole tool end-to-end.
+1. Most impressive/insightful aspect in Ncameos history and work:

+I found it interesting that
+they don't divide their work into back-end and front-end, their developers work with the whole tool end-to-end.

-2. Question regarding modeling elements in their practice: how does Ncameo approach systems modeling in general?
+2. Question regarding modeling elements in their practice:

+How does Ncameo approach systems modeling in general?
 How do they decide on new templates and elements, how are (possible) user requirements modeled?

 3. How can Ncameo's no-code environment be helpful in our course project?

-Probably we could come up with a simple banking application much faster when using Ncameo's no-code environment
+Probably we could come up with a simple banking application much faster when using Ncameo's no -code environment

 4. Other:

 # December 1 class